Disabled Character, Disabled Actor

 - Grandma Esther Walton was depicted as suffering a stroke on The Waltons, after Ellen Corby, the actress who played her, suffered one in 1976.

 - This trope is both invoked and subverted in the Law & Order: Special Victims Unit episode "Competence."
-The episode is about a young woman, Katie, who has Down Syndrome.
-She becomes pregnant after being tricked into having sex by her boss (she doesn't understand what's going on-he tells her it's "wrestling").
+The episode is about a young woman, Katie, who has Down's Syndrome.
+She becomes pregnant after being tricked into having sex by her boss (she doesn't understand what's going on - he tells her it's "exercise" and her mother sheltered her enough that she didn't know better).
 She wants to keep the baby, but her mother fears she isn't mentally capable of raising a child.
-While the actress who plays Katie does have Down Syndrome, her mentally-handicapped boyfriend is played by a non-disabled actor.
+While Andrey Fay Friedman (who plays Katie) does have Down's Syndrome, her mentally-handicapped boyfriend is played by a non-disabled actor.

 - All the major deaf characters in Switched at Birth are played by actors with some sort of hearing impairment, most being profoundly deaf.